fintelkai/kvf-hugo/content/work.md

 39\.
 Kai von Fintel.
 2004.
 Comments on Reinhart: The syntactic roots of discourse cohesion.
 In Hans Kamp & Barbara Partee (eds.), *Context-dependence in the analysis of linguistic meaning*, 411–418.
 (Current Research in the Semantics/Pragmatics Interface).
 Amsterdam: Elsevier. \[written in 1995\].
 URL: <http://mit.edu/fintel/fintel-2004-comments-on-reinhart.pdf>.

 40\.
 Kai von Fintel.
 2004.
 Would you believe it?
-The king of France is back\!
+The king of France is back!
 Presuppositions and truth-value intuitions.
 In Marga Reimer & Anne Bezuidenhout (eds.), *Descriptions and beyond*, 315–341.
 Oxford University Press.
 URL: <http://mit.edu/fintel/fintel-2004-kof.pdf>.

 41\.
 Kai von Fintel.
 2004.
 How multi-dimensional is quotation?
 Comments on Chris Potts’ The Dimensions of Quotation, Harvard-MIT-UConn Workshop on Indexicals, Speech Acts, and Logophors, November 20, 2004.
 URL: <http://mit.edu/fintel/www/pottsquotecomments.pdf>.